jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Extension CSS
 ^^^^^^^^^^^^^

-If your extension has a top-level ``style`` key in ``package.json``, and is not a theme extension (i.e., has no ``jupyterlab.themePath`` key), the CSS file it points to will be included on the page automatically.
+If your extension has a top-level ``style`` key in ``package.json``, the CSS file it points to will be included on the page automatically.

-A convention in JupyterLab for deduplicating CSS on the page is that if your extension has a top-level ``styleModule`` key in ``package.json`` giving a JavaScript module that can be imported, it will be preferred over the ``style`` key CSS file.
+A convention in JupyterLab for deduplicating CSS on the page is that if your extension has a top-level ``styleModule`` key in ``package.json`` giving a JavaScript module that can be imported, it will be imported (as a JavaScript module) instead of importing the ``style`` key CSS file as a CSS file.

 Prebuilt Extensions